TurboGears/Ming/docs/odm.rst

     session.flush()

-The previous two lines will just create a new `WikiPage` and store it inside the ORM Unit of Work.
+The previous two lines will just create a new `WikiPage` and store it inside the ODM Unit of Work.
 As soon as we flush our session the Unit of Work is processed and all the changes will be reflected on the database itself.

 By default the session will keep track of the objects that has already seen and